-Failure to obtain regulatory approval in international jurisdictions would prevent our Products, our Product Candidates or any other products we may develop from being marketed abroad.
+Failure to obtain regulatory approval in international jurisdictions would prevent our Products and our product candidates from being marketed abroad.

-In the event we pursue the right to market and sell our Products, our Product Candidates or any other products we may develop in jurisdictions other than the U.S., we would be required to obtain separate marketing approvals and comply with numerous and varying regulatory requirements in each foreign country.
+In the event we pursue the right to market and sell our Products or our product candidates in jurisdictions other than the U.S., we would be required to obtain separate marketing approvals and comply with numerous and varying regulatory requirements in each foreign country.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the U.S. generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the U.S., it is required that the product be approved for reimbursement before the product can be approved for sale in that country.
 In the event we choose to pursue them, we may not obtain approvals from regulatory authorities outside the U.S. on a timely basis, if at all.
 Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the U.S. does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
-If we are unable in the future to obtain approval of a Product Candidate by regulatory authorities in non-U.S. jurisdictions, the commercial prospects of that Product Candidate may be significantly diminished and our business prospects could decline.
+If we are unable in the future to obtain approval of a product candidate by regulatory authorities in non-U.S. jurisdictions, the commercial prospects of that product candidate may be significantly diminished and our business prospects could decline.

-Even if our Product Candidates in development receive regulatory approval, they may still face future development and regulatory difficulties.
+Even if our product candidates in development receive regulatory approval, they may still face future development and regulatory difficulties.
 If we fail to comply with continuing federal, state and foreign regulations, we could lose our approvals to market drugs, and our business would be seriously harmed.

-Even if we obtain regulatory approval for our Product Candidates in development, they remain subject to ongoing requirements of the FDA and comparable foreign regulatory authorities, including requirements related to manufacturing, quality control, further development, labeling, packaging, storage, distribution, safety surveillance, import, export, advertising, promotion, recordkeeping, and reporting of safety and other postmarket information.
-Following initial regulatory approval for drugs we develop, including our Products and any other products we may develop, we remain subject to continuing regulatory review, including review of adverse drug experiences and clinical results that may be reported after drug products become commercially available.
+Even if we obtain regulatory approval for our product candidates in development, they remain subject to ongoing requirements of the FDA and comparable foreign regulatory authorities, including requirements related to manufacturing, quality control, further development, labeling, packaging, storage, distribution, safety surveillance, import, export, advertising, promotion, recordkeeping, and reporting of safety and other postmarket information.
+Following initial regulatory approval for drugs we develop, including our Products and our product candidates, we remain subject to continuing regulatory review, including review of adverse drug experiences and clinical results that may be reported after drug products become commercially available.
 This would include results from any postmarketing tests or continued actions required as a condition of approval.
 The manufacturer and manufacturing facilities we use to make any of our drug candidates will also be subject to periodic review and inspection by the FDA.
 If a previously unknown problem or problems with a Product or a manufacturing and laboratory facility used by us is discovered, the FDA or foreign regulatory agency may impose restrictions on that Product or on the manufacturing facility, including requiring us to withdraw the Product from the market.
 Any changes to an approved product, including the way it is manufactured or promoted, often require FDA approval before the product, as modified, can be marketed.
 We and our contract manufacturers will also be subject to ongoing FDA requirements for submission of safety and other postmarket information.
 If we and our contract manufacturers fail to comply with applicable regulatory requirements, a regulatory agency may: